-US Masters betting tips & predictions – the Masters is one of four major championships in professional golf.
+The Masters is one of four major championships in professional golf.
 Unlike the other majors, the Masters is held each year at the same location, Augusta National Golf Club.

 The tournament is an official money event on the PGA Tour, European Tour and the Japan Golf Tour.
 The field of players is smaller than those of the other major championships because it is an invitational event held by the Augusta National Golf Club.

 Bobby Jones designed Augusta National with course architect Alister MacKenzie.
 The layout is one of the finest and most visually spectacular courses in the world.

 For a tree-lined course, Augusta National is deceivingly wide off the tee.
 History tells us that there is a premium on scoring on the Par 5’s making Driving Distance an advantage but not absolutely crucial.
 Zach Johnson laid up to all the Par 5’s when he won in 2007.
 Also, with a number of right to left doglegs, an ability to shape tee-shots is a distinct advantage.

 Players will need to be dialled in with their iron play to hit the greens and more importantly the right part of the greens to setup birdie opportunities.
 But by far and above the most important attribute is putting.

 Course knowledge cannot be under estimated.
 Those with experience of the undulating greens are usually separated from those making their debut.
 Invariably greens will be missed making Scrambling a key stat to consider this week.
 Augusta National is not a catch-up course so a fast start is imperative.